We love rainbows! All three of my boys were rainbow babies (born after a pregnancy loss) so rainbows hold a special significance in our house.

 Child-safe scissors

-Cut rectangles from some red, orange, yellow, green, blue and purple paper.
-I cut across the width of an A4 sheet of paper as it is easier.
+Start by cutting rectangles from some red, orange, yellow, green, blue and purple paper.
+You might find it easiest to cut along the width of an A4 sheet of paper.
+Then use your marker pen to draw different lines, some straight, spikey, wiggly etc.

 Encourage your child to cut along the lines for a fun way to practice scissor skills.
-If they have trouble with scissor hold, I find it helps drawing a smiley face on their thumb to encourage keeping the thumb upright. 😁
+If they have trouble with scissor hold, I find it helps drawing a smiley face on their thumb to encourage keeping the thumb upright.

-Pipecleaner threading
+Pipecleaner rainbows

 You will need: